fmaseda/DEEPsc/README.md

 ## Quick start: Test on follicle data

 Since the murine follicle system has the smallest reference atlas with *G=8* genes and thus takes the least amount of time to train, we have included a plug-and-play test for this system in the `/tests` folder.
 To run this test, simply navigate to the DEEPsc folder in MATLAB and run `TestFollicle` from the command window.
+The test file does the following:

+1. Determines the performance score of each method.
+	* Trains a DEEPsc model on the imported follicle atlas.
+	* Determines an LMNN metric for the same.
+	* Determines the performance score of each studied method using the atlas positions as simulated scRNA-seq data and reports the results in table form.
+	* Displays a heatmap of spatial mappings for a randomly chosen example "cell".
+2. Calculates the predictive reproducibility of each method.
+	* Trains three DEEPsc ensembles on the follicle atlas to be averaged.
+	* Determines new LMNN metrics.
+	* Calculates the predictive reproducibility using 4-fold validation, averaging the results for DEEPsc, and reporting the results in table form.

 The following procedures can be followed for other systems or to better understand this test case: